 What do you put in there?
 How do you prepare for all of the things that could possibly happen?
 It’s almost as stressful as packing your hospital bag!
 Type in your search bar “what to pack in diaper bag,” and you'll soon be down the rabbit hole that is Google.

 We all know the basics: diapers, wipes, changing pad.
 As a first-time mom, though, there were so many things that I didn't even think about until I needed them.
-In my four months of motherhood, I’ve found ten unexpectedly handy items to pack in my diaper bag:
+Here are ten unexpectedly handy items to pack in your diaper bag:

 1. Wet bag